wkaisertexas/APAH250Inception/README.md

 The library that just made this a breeze was [Node Mosaic Generator](https://github.com/Dellos7/mosaic-node-generator).

-A simple web-scraper that I wrote got all of the AP Art History images (and their descriptions) from Smart History's [website] (https://smarthistory.org/required-works-for-ap/).
+A simple web-scraper that I wrote got all of the AP Art History images (and their descriptions) from Smart History's [website](https://smarthistory.org/required-works-for-ap/).

 Then it is just a matter of compute time.